SAP Sales Cloud V2: The Complete Guide for 2026

 Mid-range implementation (6-9 months).
 Everything above plus advanced forecasting, territory management, custom reporting, and integration with marketing or service modules.

 Enterprise rollout (9-12 months).
-Multi-country deployment, complex approval workflows, extensive data migration, custom BTP extensions, and training programmes across regions.
+Multi-country deployment, complex approval workflows, extensive data migration, custom BTP extensions, and training across regions.

 How Does Pricing Work?

-- Professional edition — adds advanced analytics, AI features, territory management
+- Professional edition: adds advanced analytics, AI features, territory management

-- AI Foundation add-on — required for Joule and advanced AI capabilities (separate BTP licence)
+- AI Foundation add-on: required for Joule and advanced AI capabilities (separate BTP licence)

 Business leaders expect AI investments to deliver a 16% return today, nearly doubling to 31% within two years (SAP/Oxford Economics, 2025).
 The AI add-on is increasingly where the ROI justification focuses.
+I’d say get it from day one if your budget allows.
+Retrofitting AI later is more disruptive than starting with it.

 For current pricing, check SAP’s pricing page or ask your SAP account manager for a quote based on your user count and requirements.